uttam47/orb-ascent/README.md

 ```

 ## 📈 Future Goals
--📘 Tutorial System
-A dedicated in-game tutorial system to onboard new players and introduce key mechanics gradually.
+-📘 Tutorial System: A dedicated in-game tutorial system to onboard new players and introduce key mechanics gradually.

--🧱 Expanded Level Set
+-🧱 Expanded Level Set: Add more levels using the current tools.
-The current architecture includes internal level design tools, enabling faster and more structured creation of additional handcrafted levels.

--🌌 Procedural Level Generation (Long-Term)
-Exploration of a replayable, procedurally-generated level mode to add variety and challenge beyond handcrafted content.
+-🌌 Procedural Level Generation (Long-Term): Exploration for procedurally-generated level mode to add variety and challenge beyond handcrafted content.